 Create and connect an application with a single command

-Argo Tunnels are that, once created, do not need to be recreated each time.
-The connections inside of an Argo Tunnel are ephemeral; your service can restart or be taken offline without deleting and recreating the Tunnel or associated DNS entries.
+Tunnels are persistent objects that, once created, do not need to be recreated each time.
+The connections inside of a Tunnel are ephemeral; your service can restart or be taken offline without deleting and recreating the Tunnel or associated DNS entries.

-You can create and configure Argo Tunnel connections to or .
-Doing so requires the use of a , which Cloudflare recommends in most use cases.
-However, if you want to quickly spin up a new Tunnel, you can also use a single command to create, run, and route traffic to an Argo Tunnel.
+You can create and configure Cloudflare Tunnel connections to support multiple HTTP origins or multiple protocols simultaneously.
+Doing so requires the use of a configuration file, which Cloudflare recommends in most use cases.
+However, if you want to quickly spin up a new Tunnel, you can also use a single command to create, run, and route traffic to a Tunnel.